I don’t know about you, but when I was drinking, I found it impossible to imagine enjoying anything without alcohol involved.

-Think back to the last time you were sober and you had a proper laugh – when you laughed so hard you couldn’t catch your breath and maybe tears ran down your cheeks (it doesn’t matter how long ago this was – you might have been a child, that’s fine).
+Think back to the last time you were sober and you had a proper laugh – when you laughed so hard you couldn’t catch your breath, you were doubled over and maybe tears ran down your cheeks (it doesn’t matter how long ago this was – you might have been a child, that’s fine).
 Just remember for a moment how that felt.

-Think back to the last time you were sober and felt lovely and calm and relaxed and safe (again, it doesn’t matter how long ago this was – any age, any place, any situation is fine).
+Now think back to the last time you were completely sober and felt lovely and calm and relaxed and safe (again, it doesn’t matter how long ago this was – any age, any place, any situation is fine).

 You can allow yourself to enjoy these memories and elicit as much detail from them as you can:

 What you’re doing here is reminding your brain that it IS possible to have fun and to relax without alcohol.

 Once you have accepted that this belief about alcohol is just a belief and can be replaced by a healthier one (It’s okay to be bored and shy/I can have great fun without alcohol/I can be totally relaxed sober) it becomes easier to try new things and to introduce new habits.
 Knowing that this belief isn’t true can give you courage.

 There are so many things I enjoy doing sober now that I didn’t believe I could when I was drinking: